 This course focuses on improving students' abilities in reading comprehension and building spelling and vocabulary skills.
-Attention is paid to reading skills such as identifying the main idea, supporting ideas, and using context clues for vocabulary.
+Attention is paid to reading skills such as identifying the main idea, supportingideas, and using context cluesforvocabulary.
+Prerequisite: ESL101 or equivalent.

 ESL102-4 Listening for Beginners II (50hrs.)